steeevvv/Airport-ontology/README.md

   * A Flight has exactly 1 Arrival Gate
   * A Flight has exactly 1 Departing Gate
   * A Flight can have a Maximum of 240 Tickets
+  * A Flight is went by exactly 1 plane
-  * A Flight is hosted by exactly 1 Airline
+  * A Flight is owned by exactly 1 Airline
 * Gate
   * A Gate has minimum 5 arriving flights
   * A Gate has Minimum 5 departing flights